-So if a Police officer testifies that you exhibited physical impairment, but not mental impairment, DUI defence lawyers can refute the accusation that you were driving under the influence per California 23152(b) VC.
+So if a Police officer testifies that you exhibited physical impairment, but not mental impairment, DUI defence lawyers can refute the accusation that you were DUI per California 23152(a) VC.

-The final four affirmative defenses involve the defendant admitting to DUI, but proving other facts that excuse or justify the criminal act under California law.
+The final three affirmative defenses involve the defendant admitting to DUI, but proving other facts that excuse or justify the criminal act under California law.

 Affirmative defenses are rarely used and the burden of proof is on the defendant.
 However when the facts support it, the following affirmative defenses can provide a powerful defense at trial: